Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 # 0. Assignment

 Notes:
-Okay, actually there's a bit of a hidden step before collation, one where we need to prepare the environment for al the other steps.
+Or so you thought.
+There's actually a bit of a hidden step before collation that is not on the path of each parablock but it sets the stage for the other steps.
 And that's something I call assignment.
+To achieve that we'll be working with the set of...

 ---